vedph/gve-doc/usage/ux-snapshot.md

 - the **copy coords** button allows you to copy the coordinates of the selected text.

 ### Text Tab - Result

+The result section contains all text alterations resulting from operations.
+Every operation gets an input text, and transforms or annotates it in some way, producing an output text.